nebulade/bungee/README.md

 Bungee.js
 =========

-Bungee.js is a declarative framework to build web applications.
+Bungee.js is a [declarative](https://en.wikipedia.org/wiki/Declarative_programming) framework to build web applications.
-It is heavily inspired by QtQuick and comes with a
+It is heavily inspired by [QML](https://en.wikipedia.org/wiki/QML) and comes with a

 * declarative __language__ for describing elements and their relationship between each other
 * __compiler__ to JavaScript
 * declarative __engine__, which drives the whole application in an event driven fashion

 Bungee.js is not a full blown application development framework, it provides mainly an environment to create the user interface elements.
 It breaks with the common html/css layouting of objects and relies on the description how elements should appear on the screen by defining constraints and dynamic bindings.

 * **[Introduction](#introduction)**
   * [Installation](#installation)